idaanna/she_codes_news/README.md

 - [x] "Create Story" functionality only available when user is logged in
 ![ {{ Description of image }} ]( {{ ./relative_path_to_image_file }} )

 ## Additional Features:
 - [ ] Add categories to the stories and allow the user to search for stories by category.
 ![ {{ Description of image }} ]( {{ ./relative_path_to_image_file }} )
-- [ ] Add the ability to update and delete stories (consider permissions - who should be allowed to update or and/or delete stories).
+- [ ] Add the ability to update and delete stories (consider permissions - who should be allowed to update or and/or delete stories). - Django's UpdateView and DeleteView classes
 ![ {{ Description of image }} ]( {{ ./relative_path_to_image_file }} )
 - [ ] Add the ability to “favourite” stories and see a page with your favourite stories.